(Redirected from Engel Beltre)

 - Height 6' 2", Weight 180 lb.

+Beltré was rated the #2 international amateur prospect by ESPN Deportes in 2006.
+He was signed by scout Pablo Lantigua for the Boston Red Sox for $600,000.
+After starting 2007 poorly with the GCL Red Sox (.208/.310/.400 in 34 games, 44 whiffs in 125 at bats), Boston sent him, Kason Gabbard and David Murphy to the Texas Rangers for Eric Gagné.
+He hit .310/.388/.583 in 22 games for the AZL Rangers and .211/.250/.211 in 9 games for the Spokane Indians.
+Engel was rated by Baseball America the 2nd-best prospect in the Arizona League after Angel Villalona and Texas's #10 prospect.
 The Dominican outfielder spent 2008 with the Clinton Lumber Kings, producing at a .283/.308/.403 rate with 9 triples and 31 steals in 42 tries.
 One bad sign was 15 walks to 105 strikeouts, showing questionable strike-zone judgment.
-He did lead the Midwest League in hits (160), outfield putouts (273) and runs (87) and was third in total bases (228) despite being the youngest player in the league.
-He was rated by Baseball America as the league's #6 prospect, behind Mike Moustakas, Neftali Feliz, Jarrod Parker, Ben Revere and Brett Wallace and right ahead of Andrew Lambo.
-The publication also ranked him as Texas's #7 prospect.
+He did lead the Midwest League in hits (160), outfield putouts (273) and runs scored (87) and was third in total bases (228) despite being the youngest player in the league.
+He was rated by Baseball America the league's #6 prospect, behind Mike Moustakas, Neftali Feliz, Jarrod Parker, Ben Revere and Brett Wallace and right ahead of Andrew Lambo.
+The publication also ranked him Texas's #7 prospect.
 He hit .214 in limited action that winter for the Azucareros del Este.

-Beltre was the starting centerfielder for the Spanish national team in the 2013 World Baseball Classic.
-He began the following season with the AAA Round Rock Express.
+Engel was the starting center fielder for the Spanish national team in the 2013 World Baseball Classic.
+He began the season with the Triple A Round Rock Express.
 After hitting .300 in 72 games for Round Rock, he was called up to the majors and made his big league debut on June 26th, appearing as a pinch runner against the New York Yankees.
-He made a start in centerfield the next day and went 2-for-3 versus New York.
+He made a start in center field the next day and went 2-for-3 versus New York.
+In 22 big league games that season, he batted .250/.268/.275 with a lone extra base hit in 42 plate appearances.
+It would be his last taste of the big leagues.
+He became a minor league free agent after the 2015 season and has popped up in the Mexican League since.

 - 2010 Rangers Media Guide